HoodyH/Virus-Check-App/README.md

 What it's inside the db it is a FULL STANDARD IMPLEMENTATION to know more about this read the [fast api documentation](https://fastapi.tiangolo.com/tutorial/sql-databases/)

+The database chosen it's postgres, and it's inside a container built by the docker compose.
+The db connection string for sqlalchemy is this `postgresql://postgres:postgres@localhost/postgres`

+Since the image is the official one see the [postgres image here](https://hub.docker.com/_/postgres/)

 ### Docker
 The app will be built with docker with docker-compose.
 To use docker you need to [install docker](https://docs.docker.com/engine/install/) on your pc.